KevinBian107/Kaiwen-Wiki/docs/articles/mathamatics/optimization.md

 x^{(t+1)} = x^{(t)} - [\nabla^2 f(x^{(t)})]^{-1} \nabla f(x^{(t)})
 $$

 However, inverting this "A" matrix comes with insanly high computation cost and numerical instability.
 This is where our familier friend ADAM optimizor comes in, which is essetntially a ***Quasi-Newton*** method, or a family of algorithm that estimates/creates condition for this inverse to be easily calculated.
+So the whole field of Newton's method can be intuitively summarized as ***how do you do the inverse of A?***

 Using Newton's method come with very interesting convergence property such that ***if we converge, we converge exponentially fast***.
+Notice that this is not a ***contrastice mapping***.
+The value of $\frac{2h}{3L}$ may be greater than $1$, causing unconverged GD.

 $$
 (1) \quad ||x^{(t)} - x^*|| \leq \frac{2h}{3L}